-Many individuals who would like to come to the United States to establish a new life prefer to invest $500,000.00 rather than the typical $1 million investment required.
+Many individuals who would like to come to the United States to establish a new life prefer to invest $900,000.00 rather than the “standard” $1.8 million investment required.
 While the reasons for this difficulty can vary, one of the leading causes is due to strict capital controls being in place in the intending immigrant’s home nation.
 China, Egypt, Argentina, Iceland, Russia, and India are but a few of the nations that have recently enacted at least some level of capital controls or other measures to restrict the flow of capital out of the country and across national borders.

-Thus, for many EB5 visa seekers, engaging in a project that is located within a Targeted Employment Area (TEA) is one method of reducing the impact of capital controls.
-Projects located in TEAs require only a $500,000 investment, however, the other requirements regarding job creation, lawful-source income, and other standards remain.
-TEAs are typically urban areas where there are high levels of unemployment or rural areas that do not meet certain levels of development.
-An experienced EB5 lawyer can help you understand these definitions, the benefits of selecting a project located in a TEA, and other information relating to your potential EB5 application.
+Thus, for many EB-5 visa seekers, engaging in a project that is located within a Targeted Employment Area (TEA) is one method of reducing the impact of capital controls.
+Projects located in TEAs require a $900,000 investment, compared to $1.8 million, however, the other requirements regarding job creation, lawful-source income, and other standards remain.

 In the United States, the U.S. Congress has placed increasing scrutiny on the program due to concerns about its benefits to rural areas, that the investment amounts may be too low, and an array of other concerns.
 A number of reform bills have been introduced.
 While the exact nature of the reform is still unknown, it is highly likely that any new program will be under less favorable terms.
-While a decision has not been made regarding the retroactivity of any reform amendments, interested parties would be prudent to file before the reform is enacted to preserve a possibility of being “grandfathered” under the current rules.
-At present, the greatest concern is of regulatory changes made directly by USCIS.
-Specifically, Director Cissna has indicated that the Service intends to have major regulatory changes released by the end of 2018 severely geographically limiting TEAs and also significantly increasing the investment threshold.
+While a decision has not been made regarding the retroactivity of any reform amendments, interested parties would be prudent to file before the reform is enacted to preserve a possibility of being “grandfathered” under the current rules

 Our EB5 Visa Lawyers Can Help

-We have an excellent record representing investors obtain EB5 Investors Visas.
+Our law firm maintains a 100% approval rate in representing investors obtain the EB5 Investors Visas.
 However, all EB5 visa matters are independent of past successes and subject to an array of factors and economic conditions that may be outside of the control of any party.
 Our firm has represented clients from throughout the world including investors and their families from Brazil, Argentina, Colombia, Mexico, Venezuela, Egypt, India, Kuwait, Dubai, China, Iran the United Kingdom and Canada with the EB5 process.
 We can provide sound guidance regarding the EB5 process and information to help avoid foreseeable legal issues.

 If you are interested in learning more about EB5 visas, please contact our experienced EB5 investor visa lawyers at Colombo & Hurd today.
-To schedule a confidential initial consultation at either our Orlando or Tampa immigration offices call us at 407-478-1111 or 813-444-1114 today.
-You can also contact our firm online to schedule a consultation via phone or Skype.
+To schedule a confidential initial consultation at either our Orlando, Miami or Tampa immigration offices call us at 407-478-1111 or 813-444-1114 today.
+You can also contact our firm online to schedule a consultation via phone, Whatsapp or Skype.